jwcarroll/TechnoFattieBlog/_posts/2014-03-21-five-guidelines-for-avoiding-scope-soup-in-angular.md

 **<span class="keyword">Scope Soup</span> is when you build a tangled mess of Angular code that is completely coupled to `$scope` in really terrible ways.** The unfortunate part is that you see a lot of examples like that.
 I've written code like that.
-But after a year and a half working on a massive Angular project, I can assure you there is a better way.
+But after a year and a half working on a [massive Angular project][3], I can assure you there is a better way.

 **So without further ado, here are my <span class="keyword">five guidelines for avoiding Scope Soup in Angular.</span>**